mitodl/rapid-response-xblock/README.md

 For local development, you can use one of the following options to add this as a dependency in the `edx-platform` repo:

-1. **Run bash in a running LMS container and install directly via pip.**
+1. **Install directly via pip.**

     ```
     # From the devstack directory, run bash in a running LMS container...
     make dev.shell.lms

+    # In bash, install the package
+    source /edx/app/edxapp/edxapp_env && pip install rapid-response-xblock==<version>

+    # Do the same for studio
+    make dev.shell.studio

-    # In bash, install the package in the correct environment (based on provision-lms.sh script in devstack repo)...
+    # In bash, install the package
-    docker-compose exec -T lms bash -c \
-        'source /edx/app/edxapp/edxapp_env && pip install rapid-response-xblock==<version>
+    source /edx/app/edxapp/edxapp_env && pip install rapid-response-xblock==<version>
     ```

-   You can also mount the repo into the LMS container and install the package via the repo path in the container.
+   To install a version of rapid-response-xblock which is not on pypi, you can clone this repo into the two containers.
+Install the package by running `source /edx/app/edxapp/edxapp_env && python setup.py install` for LMS and Studio.

 1. **Add to one of the requirements files (`requirements/private.txt` et. al.), then re-provision with `make dev.provision.lms`.** This is very heavyweight as it will go through many extra provisioning steps, but it may be the most reliable way.
 1. **Use ODL Devstack Tools.** [odl_devstack_tools](https://github.com/mitodl/odl_devstack_tools) was created to